 An elegantly dressed young man in a soft cap sits at a table before a draped window.
-He holds a slightly tapering hand-fluyt, right hand uppermost.
-The offset hole for the little finger of the lowermost (left) hand is clearly seen.
+He holds a slightly tapering hand-fluyt, the offset hole for the lowermost finger clearly seen.
 On the table is an open book of music and an alto recorder of similar design.
 On the wall behind him are several paintings.